ywangd/stash/README.md

   (C-D)** button.

 * StaSh employs Python threads to execute scripts.
-It maintains a stack of threads that forms a linear threads family.
-This also means no parallel **foreground** threads are allowed.
+It maintains a stack of threads that forms a family of linear threads.
+This means no parallel **foreground** threads are allowed.
 You can use the **Ctrl-C (C-C)** button to terminate running foreground threads at (almost) any time.